Everything you need to know about conch piercings

 To ensure your conch piercing heals well, we would recommend the following tips:

-- Gently clean your new piercing twice daily with a sterile saline solution - we love Neilmed piercing mist.
+- Gently clean your new piercing twice daily with a sterile saline solution - we love PierceMed piercing mist.
 Moisture can lead to bacteria so make sure you dry the area afterwards - the cool setting on a hairdryer works well.

 - Take extra care when removing clothes and styling hair to avoid snagging the jewellery.